Training a Hyperactive Dog to Calm Down

 When your dog will remain still for several seconds at a time, add the verbal cue of your choice, like “Chill out,” that will eventually cue him into calmness.
 Over time you can phase out the click and treat for calm behavior and use other rewards such as calm praise, a gentle massage, or an invitation to lie quietly next to you on the sofa.

--Wait.
 “Wait” is especially useful for dogs who are short on impulse control.
 I teach it using food bowls and doorways.
 “Wait” then easily generalizes to other situations.
+Learn how to teach "wait" and "stay" here.

 If he remains sitting, lower the bowl 4 to 6 inches again, and click and treat for his continued sitting.
 Repeat several times until he consistently remains sitting as you lower the bowl.
 Gradually move the bowl closer to the floor with succeeding repetitions until you can place it on the floor without your dog getting up.
 Finally, place the bowl on the floor and tell him to eat.
 After he’s had a few bites, lift the bowl up and try again.
 Repeat these steps until you can easily place the bowl on the floor and he doesn’t move until you give him permission.